Ambient Monitoring

 Inlet protection against insects and water

 Insects crawl everywhere, and like to hide in small holes.
 A fine mesh can protect the inlet.
 However, if the mesh is too fine, the inlet may become clogged over time, affecting the measurement results.
 This is an effect that is difficult or impossible to detect based on the system and measurement data and only regular inspection and cleaning helps.
+The image below shows a possible solution for the inlet, which will protect against both insects and rainwater.
+The conical piece is 3D-printed and a fine wire mesh (openings about 1mm x 1mm) is glued on the cone.
+Obviously, the side with the grid must be oriented towards the ground and must not be able to move in the wind.
+The conical shape is meant to increase the grid diameter, so clogging becomes practically impossible.

 Losses due to the inlet